Efficient Tree-Structured Deep Research with Adaptive Resource Allocation: Experiments

 \subsection{Results}

+\paragraph{DeepResearch Bench.} To assess our system's performance relative to other deep research agents, we evaluate it under flexible time budgets on DeepResearch Bench.
+As shown in Table~\ref{tab:bench}, \method achieves substantial efficiency gains, processing 39.3 nodes on average while reducing latency by 1.51$\times$ compared to the baseline.

+In terms of quality, our proposed framework consistently improves across all RACE sub-metrics.
+Compared to the ablation without adaptive planning and runtime orchestration, \method incurs higher latency but conducts more research at a comparable throughput, highlighting a favorable trade-off between efficiency and comprehensiveness.
+Importantly, \method also achieves a performance competitive with commercial systems like Grok Deeper Search and Perplexity Research, narrowing the gap with proprietary agents.
+Beyond quantitative metrics, we also provide a detailed case analysis of \method's adaptability across diverse scenarios in Appendix \ref{app:case}.

-\paragraph{DeepResearchGym.} We evaluated \method against both GPT-Researcher and an ablated variant, \ablation, which omits adaptive research planning and real-time orchestration.
-The results in Table \ref{tab:gym} show that \method consistently delivers superior throughput, processing substantially more research than the GPT-Researcher baseline (up to 4.11$\times$ in the 10-minute setup).
-This efficiency gain arises from adaptive planning and real-time orchestration, which enable speculative execution without compromising quality.
+\paragraph{DeepResearchGym.} Under fixed time budgets, \method consistently delivers superior throughput, processing substantially more research than the GPT-Researcher baseline (up to 4.11$\times$ in the 10-minute setup), as shown in Table \ref{tab:gym}. \rebuttal{Per-component ablations with 95\% confidence intervals isolate the contribution of each mechanism, demonstrating statistically significant gains from adaptive planning and runtime orchestration, which enable speculative execution without compromising quality.}

 Beyond throughput, \method also improves overall response quality, with clear improvements in balance, breadth, and insight metrics.
 These gains highlight its ability to maintain a robust trade-off between expansive coverage and focused analysis, particularly under tight time constraints.
 Notably, the overall quality of \method with 2-minute execution even surpasses that of the GPT-Researcher baseline with 10 minutes, demonstrating a 5$\times$ speed-up while preserving quality.
-Overall, these results underscore \method’s capacity for dynamic adaptation, producing more comprehensive and higher-quality research outputs under constrained budgets.

-\paragraph{DeepResearch Bench.} To better assess our system's performance relative to other deep research agents, we also evaluate it under flexible time budgets on DeepResearch Bench.
-As shown in Table~\ref{tab:bench}, \method achieves substantial efficiency gains, processing 39.3 nodes on average while reducing latency by 1.51$\times$ compared to the GPT-Researcher baseline.

-In terms of quality, our proposed framework also consistently improves across all RACE sub-metrics.
-Compared to the ablated method, \method incurs higher latency but conducts more research at a comparable throughput, highlighting a favorable trade-off between efficiency and comprehensiveness.
-Importantly, \method also achieves a performance competitive with commercial systems like Grok Deeper Search and Perplexity Research, narrowing the gap with state-of-the-art proprietary agents.
-Beyond quantitative metrics, we also provide a detailed case analysis of \method's adaptability across diverse query conditions in Appendix \ref{app:case}.
+\rebuttal{To validate generalizability, we also experiment on open-source \texttt{Qwen3-235B-A22B-Instruct}.
+Results in Appendix Table~\ref{tab:new_results} indicate that \method achieves a consistent 5$\times$ quality-preserving speedup, confirming that our efficiency improvements transfer across model families.}